 Avoiding soggy fried eggplants

-The problem is that the eggplant flesh is spongy and when fried, it absorbs the frying oil becoming soggy and oily.
+The eggplant flesh is spongy, and when fried, it absorbs the frying oil, becoming soggy and oily.

-One way of avoiding this problem is to fry the eggplants in very hot oil so that the external part of the eggplant forms a crust that stops the oil from been absorbed.
+Another way to avoid this problem is to fry the eggplants in very hot oil so that the external part of the eggplant forms a crust that stops the oil from being absorbed.

 If you are making this vegetarian eggplant Milanese leave your comment below I would like to know which one is your favourite.
 You can find more delicious ideas if you FOLLOW ME on Facebook, YouTube, Pinterest and Instagram or sign up to my newsletter.